Peter Walker (RAF officer)

 Air Marshal Peter Brett Walker, CB, CBE (29 September 1949 – 6 September 2015) was a Royal Air Force officer who served as Lieutenant Governor of Guernsey from 2011 to 2015.

 Early life

 The son of a Royal Air Force (RAF) fighter pilot, Peter Brett Walker was born on 29 September 1949 in the Staffordshire village of Rowley Regis.
 He was initially educated at Pocklington School, before joining Durham University to read for a General Arts degree at Hatfield College.
-As a student he played rugby for the University 4th XV alongside Richard Paniguian, who would go on to a long career with British Petroleum and latterly the British government.
+As a student he played rugby for the University 4th XV alongside Richard Paniguian, who would go on to a long career with BP and latterly the Government of the United Kingdom.

 RAF career

 Walker joined the Royal Air Force as a flight cadet in 1968 while at university and in 1971 entered the Royal Air Force College Cranwell.
 Selected for training as a fighter-pilot, his first posting was at No. 29 Squadron, based at RAF Coningsby.
 Here, piloting the McDonnell Douglas F-4 Phantom II, he had regular encounters with Soviet aircraft approaching UK Air Defence.
 After three years of squadron service, Walker became an instructor on the Phantom operational conversion unit.
 This was followed by a posting to RAF Germany, where he was weapon's leader of No. 92 Squadron, one of two RAF squadrons responsible for the air policing of Western Germany.

 In 1985 he went to RAF Leuchars, where he took command of No. 111 Squadron, also known as the "Tremblers", and flew numerous sorties over the North Sea.
 In 1993 he went to the Falkland Islands to command RAF Mount Pleasant.
 He became Director of Operational Capability in 1999, Assistant Chief of Defence Staff (Operations) in 2001, and Assistant Chief of Staff (Policy & Requirements) at SHAPE in 2002.
 He went on to be Commander of the Joint Warfare Centre in Norway in 2005, and retired in 2007.

 In retirement he became Lieutenant Governor of Guernsey, appointed on 15 April 2011.
 Walker died in that role on 6 September 2015.